peterpih/WilliamCargilfield/20151016 Book - Village in the Snow.md

 The children ran up.
 They helped the little boy.
 Kipper picked up his hat.
-The little boy todl them about the big boys.
+The little boy told them about the big boys.
 Kipper was cross.
 Kipper put on the little boy's hat.
 He put on his coat.
-"Aome on," he called.
+"Come on," he called.
 The big boys looked at Kipper.
 Kipper looked like the little boy.
 "Come on," said the big boys.